oilervoss/openwrt/README.md

 ## Intro
 This (addtracker) is a bash script to add public trackers to Torrents being downloaded in the hope of getting more peers.

-The public trackers are retrievied from a dynamicly checked list ([ngosang](https://github.com/ngosang/trackerslist)).
+The public trackers are retrieved from a dynamically list ([ngosang](https://github.com/ngosang/trackerslist)).
+If the dynamic list is offline, it will use a static one.

 ## Usage

+> ```./addtracker```
+>
 > Show current Torrents

+> ```./addtracker $somenumber```
 >
-> ```./addtracker```

 > Add public trackers to the Torrent of number $somenumber

+> ```./addtracker $anyword```
 >
-> ```./addtracker $somenumber```

-> Add public trackers to the first Torrent found with $anyword in the name (case insensitive)
+> Add public trackers to the all the Torrents found with $anyword in the name (case insensitive)

+>```./addtracker \*```
 >
-> ```./addtracker $anyword```
+> Add public trackers to all the Torrents found

 ## More scripts